silentdna/gitskills/README.md

 # gitskills
 for learning
-create a new branch for test
+create a new branch for test and try